Welcome

 Latest Events & Articles

-RDSIS RESEARCH CONVERSATIONS – JANUARY 2026
+RDSIS RESEACH CONVERSATIONS – MARCH 2026

-BRIDGING OCCUPATIONAL THERAPY NEURO AND HAND SPECIALTIES: AN INTRAPROFESSIONAL CASE STUDYBy: Jaimee Fielder, OTD, MS, OTR, CLVT, CBIST; Caitlin Boyd, OTR, MOT, CBIS; Gwen Morris, PhD, OTD, OTR, CHT, CLT; Jennifer Diminuco, OTD, OTR, CHT; Rebecca Caudrillier, OTD, OTR; & Adrian Bueno, MOT, OTR, CHT
+By: Jaimee Fielder, OTD, MS, OTR, CLVT, CBIST; Caitlin Boyd, OTR, MOT, CBIS; Gwen Morris, PhD, OTD, OTR, CHT, CLT; Jennifer Diminuco, OTD, OTR, CHT; Rebecca Caudrillier, OTD, OTR; & Adrian Bueno, MOT, OTR, CHT

 Abstract: Intraprofessional collaboration between occupational therapy practitioners provides opportunities to reduce fragmentation within practice and advance client outcomes.
 However, this approach is underrepresented in occupational therapy literature.
 This clinical case study describes the effect of intraprofessional collaboration between a neuro-specialist occupational therapist and a certified hand therapist occupational therapist for a young adult living with chronic hemiparesis following a stroke.
 This integrated, intraprofessional team approach yielded meaningful gains in home independence, academic participation, and confidence.
 This example presents an opportunity for occupational therapy practitioners to leverage intraprofessional relationships to enhance treatment efforts and optimize client outcomes.